Aipysurus

 Aipysurus (Note: From the Greek aipys "high and steep" and oura "tail"; the term loosely meaning "high tail" was coined to denote "the laterally compressed tail that is higher than the depth of the body".) is a genus of venomous snakes in the subfamily Hydrophiinae of the family Elapidae.
 Member species of the genus are found in warm seas from the Indian Ocean to the Pacific Ocean.

 Taxonomy

 The first description of the genus Aipysurus was published by Bernard Germain de Lacépède in 1804, accommodating his description of a new species found in Australian seas, Aipysurus laevis, the type species of the genus.
 The description was accompanied by an illustration of the new species.

-The genus is one of a small group of the viviparous sea snakes (Hydrophiinae: Hydrophiini) with Emydocephalus, also mostly restricted to the seas between Timor, New Guinea and northern Australia.
+The genus is one of a small group of the viviparous sea snakes (Hydrophiinae: Hydrophiini) with Emydocephalus, also mostly restricted to the seas between Timor, New Guinea, and northern Australia.

-The following species are recognised in the genus Aipysurus:
+These species are recognised in the genus Aipysurus: